Instructions for How to Fill in IRS Form 8917

 The Tuition and Fees Deduction Form or IRS Form 8917 refers to education expenses.
-Who is able to claim the deduction depends on who the student is.
-It could be you, your wife, or your dependent child.
 What precisely could be deducted?
 Well, as the name of the form fairly clearly says, tuition fees, and enrollment only.
-So any related costs, like accommodation, books, transportation, food, medical expenses, or insurance along with non-credited courses aren’t covered by this deduction.
+So any related costs, like accommodation, books, transportation, food, medical expenses, or insurance along with non-credited courses aren't covered by this deduction.

-If you need to fill out IRS Form 8917, then Wondershare PDFElement is an all-in-one PDF tool for that supports both Windows and Mac platforms.
+If you need to fill out IRS Form 8917, then Wondershare PDFelement - PDF Editor is an all-in-one PDF tool for that supports both Windows and Mac platforms.
 It allows you to fill out PDF form from scratch but that is not all.
 You can also convert your text files, images, Word, Excel, PowerPoint files to PDF or other way around.

 Aside from that, it has a built-in PDF editor with complete tools that lets you edit, delete, add texts, objects, and other components.
 You could also choose to convert your current PDF documents into other formats like Excel, Word, Text, PowerPoint, Image, HTML, and others.
 Furthermore, this tool also has a premium OCR plug-in that is useful for editing scanned images and PDF files.